By Owanate Max-Harry, Chinonso Ihekire, Fatiat Saliu, Michael Chiedoziem Chukwudera, and Emmanuel Daraloye

 2021, a rather eventful year in African music, saw artistes stretch their range, stepping outside of sonic stereotypes, experimenting through a mixed bag of fusion elements and flat-out multicultural mash-ups.
 Whether it is drill-infused Caméleon as delivered by ElGrande Toto, Amapiano-layered Lagos to Jozi by Niniola, or Mother Nature by the famed Angelique Kidjo, African acts are making a bold statement.
 Cultural barriers in music are being shattered, and if there is any marking as to a future where unity is fostered as a people, a clear catalyst will be our musicality.

-The Afrocritik music board has set out the top 25 Albums released in 2021, reflecting the summit of the African experience through sound.
+The Afrocritik music board has set out the top 25 African albums of 2021, reflecting the summit of the African experience through sound.

 In order of importance from the 25th to 1st place, here is our list.